-If a member of the family of a deceased person has received,--- where the cause of death of such person is illness related to COVID-19, it will be exempt from income tax but the payment is received within twelve months from the date of death of such person; and death should be within 6 months from the date of testing positive.
+If a member of the family of a deceased person has received,- where the cause of death of such person is illness related to COVID-19, it will be exempt from income tax but the payment is received within twelve months from the date of death of such person; and death should be

+(A) from the employer of the deceased person (any amount); or within 6 months from the date of testing positive.
 The person should mention detail of COVID positive report and also he should retain death certificate in which it is mentioned reason of death is COVID-19.
 The details of the amount so received in any financial year has to be furnished in the prescribed form to the Income-tax Department within 9 months from the end of such financial year or 31.12.2022, whichever is later.